kpeeters/cadabra2/README.rst

 Edition from https://www.visualstudio.com/downloads/ and install Anaconda (a 64 bit version!) from https://www.anaconda.com/download/.
-You also need a TeX distribution, for instance MiKTeX from http://miktex.org.
-You need all three before you can start building Cadabra.
+You also need a TeX distribution, for instance MiKTeX from http://miktex.org and of course git from e.g. https://gitforwindows.org/.
+You need all four before you can start building Cadabra.

 The instructions below are for building using the Visual Studio 'x64 Native Tools Command Prompt' (not the GUI).
 First, clone the vcpkg